 Dr Romana Turina is a screenwriter, filmmaker and historian.
-Currently, Romana focuses her research on exploring writing processes that enable faster and more robust development for fiction and non-fiction narratives alike, especially in the essay film form, and the translation of complex systems, as intended in the sciences and the humanities, into effective communication via creative processes.
+Currently, Romana focuses her research on exploring writing processes that enable robust research and development for fiction and non-fiction narratives alike, especially in the essay film form, and for the translation of complex systems, as intended in the sciences and the humanities, into effective communication via creative processes that apply Interpretive Phenomenological Analysis (IPA).

-While leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies, the Screenwriting Research Network Executive Committee, and as a member of the SIG Narrative and Complex Systems of the Interdisciplinary Centre for Narrative Studies of the University of York, Romana's creative practice continues questioning the dialogue between archival research, silenced history, and auto-ethnography.
+While leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies (BAFTSS), as a member of the Screenwriting Research Network (SRN) Executive Committee, but also as a member of the SIG Narrative and Complex Systems of the Interdisciplinary Centre for Narrative Studies of the University of York, Romana's creative practice questions the dialogue between archival research, photography, silenced history, and auto-ethnography.
+Within her pedagogical service, Romana leads the Comparative Screenwriting Teaching Research for the SRN.
+The new field of research offers a novel take on the teaching of screenwriting, applications in Virtual Reality (VR) and relation with and to Artificial Intelligence (AI).

 Recently, Romana completed the essay film and installation entitled Three Sisters in a Sketchbook (2024), which won as Best Biographical Film at the Toronto International Women Film Festival 2025; and as Best Short Documentary at the LA Independent Film Channel Festival (November 2024).
 The film was selected as finalist at Tokyo International Short Film Festival 2025, the LA Independent Women Film Awards 2024, and the Hollywood Independent Filmmaker Awards and Festivals 2024.